parsec-cloud/Parsec-Cloud-Preparation-Tool/README.md

                     ~Parsec Self Hosted Cloud Setup Script~

 ### We're hiring:
-We're hiring an experienced solution architect in the US East Coast: [See here](https://careers.parsec.app/o/sales-engineer-solutions-architect)
+We're hiring an experienced solutions architect on the US East Coast: [See here](https://careers.parsec.app/o/sales-engineer-solutions-architect)

 ### Parsec Cloud Preparation Tool
 This script sets up your cloud computer with a bunch of settings and drivers